A Look At Carlos Sainz Jr.'s Net Worth, Salary, Luxury Assets And More

 On Sunday, September 17, the world of motorsport saw two unbeaten records drawing to a close in Singapore.
 While Red Bull Racing had their winning streak ending at 15 races (including one from 2022), Max Verstappen failed to win a race for the first time after 10 races (both the winning streaks are Formula 1 records).
 However, for Carlos Sainz Jr. and Ferrari, it was a night to remember at the Marina Bay Street Circuit.

-Rubbing salt on Red Bull Racing’s injuries, their other driver, Sergio Perez failed to grab a place on the podium, either, unlike last year.
-With Ferrari securing the first and the fourth places, the Red Bull team is bound to feel gutted having lost their first race of the 2023 season, albeit they remain the overwhelming favourites to win the Constructor’s Championship title.
+Rubbing salt on Red Bull Racing’s wounds, their other driver, Sergio Perez, failed to grab a place on the podium as well, unlike last year.
+With Ferrari securing the first and the fourth places, the Red Bull team is bound to feel gutted having lost their first race of the 2023 season, though they remain the overwhelming favourites to win the Constructor’s Championship title.

-As the motorsport world revels in the success of Carlos Sainz Jr. and celebrates the second race win of his career, we take a look at the Spaniard’s net worth, all his impressive assets, the brands he endorses and more.
+So, as the motorsport world revels in the success of Carlos Sainz Jr. and celebrates the second race win of his career, we take a look at the Spaniard’s net worth, all of his impressive assets, the brands he endorses and more.

 Daniel Ricciardo’s Net Worth And Career Highlights